 Adobe Analytics Cloud tool also comes with its own set of shortfalls that it needs to work upon.
 It fails to provide a hassle-free and intuitive interface for creating and analyzing reports.
 Its mobile app tracking feature needs enhancement and fine-tuning.
 And the tool also needs to improve its attribution modeling and cross-device measurement capabilities.

 But one thing is for sure; both Adobe Analytics Cloud and Google Analytics 360 will receive innovative features and improvements and continue to evolve as superior analytics tools in the coming years.
-And it is rest-assured that Google and Adobe will compete to make their tools more fine-tuned, powerful, and user-friendly for their target customers.
+And it rests assured that Google and Adobe will compete to make their tools more fine-tuned, powerful, and user-friendly for its target customers.

 Now let me ask this.
 Out of these two, which tool best suits your budget and analytics requirements?
 And what has been your experience with analytics tracking tools in general?
 Please do let us know through a comment below.